Don't Be Fooled By The Talking Horse — 'BoJack' Is A Sadness 'Sneak Attack'

 The central character in the Netflix animated comedy series BoJack Horseman is a former sitcom star struggling with depression and alcohol addiction — who also happens to be a horse.
 Creator Raphael Bob-Waksberg likens his series to that other show about a talking horse, Mister Ed.

-Part of the original pitch for the show, he says, was "What's Mister Ed like behind the scenes?
+Part of the original pitch for the show, he says, was, "What's Mister Ed like behind the scenes?
 When Mister Ed goes home after shooting, who is he really?"

 The answer to that question turns out to be pretty dark.
 The series, which is written for an adult audience, is now being syndicated on Comedy Central.
 It satirizes Hollywood using a mix of human and animal characters to address issues of failure, ego, power, addiction and relationships.
 The current season is set in the midst of the #MeToo movement.